LasseNatvig/cppc2020/nordicLetters/README.md

 * Similar functionality and documentation for macOS
 * Similar functionality and documentation for linux
-* Code for all thre eplatforms integrated in one file using #ifdefs, or a more elegant solution
+* Code for all three platforms integrated in one file using #ifdefs, or a more elegant solution

 ## Comments, suggestions

-Please send comments and suggestions to Lasse@computer.org
+Please send comments and suggestions to [Lasse](https://www.ntnu.edu/employees/lasse.natvig)